Skip to main content

 Why the Standard Calculation Is Wrong

 The typical CFO spreadsheet multiplies the contract price by 1.40 and books the provision.
-That calculation misses three mechanisms that alter the tax base, and each one compounds the error:
+That calculation misses three mechanisms that alter the tax base:

-The complete nationalization guide is in How to Nationalize Imported Software in Brazil.
-For contractual and exchange risks of the operation, see Software Import: A Guide to Risks, Costs, and Structuring.
+For the complete nationalization process, see How to Nationalize Imported Software in Brazil.
+For contractual and exchange risks, see Software Import: A Guide to Risks, Costs, and Structuring.

 The Calculation Model